yardokun/google-ux-design-course/README.md

 All four of these types of research can intermix.
 Primary and secondary research can be both qualitative and quantitative.
 For example, an interview is qualitative research.
 An interview conducted by you is primary research.
 If you review an article about an interview conducted by someone else, it’s secondary research.
 It’s important to be able to identify the difference between these types of research because the data you collect forms the basis of your design decisions.

-Primary research methods:
+**Primary research methods**

 <img src="images/interviews-image.png" width="500">

 **Interviews:** A research method used to collect in-depth information on people's opinions, thoughts, experiences, and feelings.

-Interviews are usually conducted in person and include a series of open-ended questions where the researcher asks the user about their experience.
-Use interviews when your questions require a detailed response.
+Interviews can be performed one-on-one or in a group setting, like a focus group.

+Interviews can take the form of qualitative and quantitative research.
+A qualitative research method includes open-ended questions that require participants to explain their answers by providing more details.
+A quantitative research method includes only close-ended questions, like questions that require only “yes”  or “no” responses or set multiple choice questions.

 Spot the difference: